1986–87 in English football: Diary of the season

 30 September 1986 – Nottingham Forest are First Division leaders at the end of September, two points ahead of surprise contenders Norwich City and four ahead of Liverpool and Coventry City.
 Aston Villa still occupy bottom place and Manchester United are second from bottom with just four points so far this campaign.
 In the Second Division, Oldham Athletic and Portsmouth lead the way, followed by Crystal Palace, Leeds United and Sheffield United.

 3 October 1986 – Tottenham Hotspur sign Belgian striker Nico Claesen from Standard Liège for £600,000.

-4 October 1986 – Sheffield Wednesday go fourth in the First Division with a 6–1 home win over Oxford.
+4 October 1986 – Sheffield Wednesday go fourth in the First Division with a 6–1 home win over Oxford United.
 An all-London clash at Selhurst Park sees Crystal Palace go top of the Second Division with a 2–1 win over Millwall.

 6 October 1986 – Luton Town lose an appeal against their expulsion from the League Cup.

 11 October 1986 – Newly promoted Norwich City top the league after a 0–0 away draw with Luton Town.
 Nottingham Forest fall into second after a 3–1 defeat to East Midlands rivals Leicester at Filbert Street.
 West Ham go fourth with a 5–3 home win over Chelsea.
 Portsmouth go top of the Second Division with a 2–0 win over Birmingham at Fratton Park.

 14 October 1986 – Manchester United sign 18-year-old Irish midfielder Liam O'Brien from Shamrock Rovers for £60,000.

 15 October 1986 – England open their 1988 European Championship qualifying campaign with a 3–0 win over Northern Ireland at Wembley.

-16 October 1986 – QPR put defender Terry Fenwick on the transfer list at his own request.
-Legendary former Everton goalkeeper Ted Sagar dies aged 76.
+16 October 1986 – Queens Park Rangers put defender Terry Fenwick on the transfer list at his own request.
+The former Everton goalkeeper Ted Sagar dies aged 76.

-18 October 1986 – Nottingham Forest return to the top of the First Division with a 1–0 home win over QPR.
-Norwich surrender the top position in the league with a 1–1 draw at home to West Ham.
-Liverpool keep up the pressure on the leading pair with a 4–0 home win over Oxford.
+18 October 1986 – Nottingham Forest return to the top of the First Division with a 1–0 home win over Queens Park Rangers.
+Norwich City surrender top position with a 1–1 draw at home to West Ham United.
+Liverpool keep up the pressure on the leading pair with a 4–0 home win over Oxford United.

 21 October 1986 – Out of favour Manchester United defender John Gidman joins neighbours City on a free transfer.

 23 October 1986 – Norwich City sign 22-year-old goalkeeper Bryan Gunn for £150,000 from Aberdeen.

-25 October 1986 – Mike Newell, a former Liverpool trainee, scores a hat-trick in Luton Town's 4–1 league win over the double winners at Kenilworth Road.Colin Clarke scores his second hat-trick for Southampton in a 3–2 away win over Leicester.
-Nottingham Forest remain top despite losing 2–1 to Oxford at the Manor Ground due to both Norwich and Liverpool losing, while Everton go third with a 3–2 home win over Watford.
+25 October 1986 – Mike Newell, a former Liverpool trainee, scores a hat-trick in Luton Town's 4–1 league win over the double winners at Kenilworth Road.
+Colin Clarke scores his second hat-trick for Southampton in a 3–2 away win over Leicester City.
+Nottingham Forest remain top despite losing 2–1 to Oxford United at the Manor Ground as both Norwich City and Liverpool lose, while Everton go third with a 3–2 home win over Watford.

 26 October 1986 – The only competitive action of the day is the Manchester derby at Maine Road, which ends in a 1–1 draw.
-City climb off the bottom of the table on goal difference at the expense of Newcastle, while United are a lowly 19th after 12 games.
+City climb off the bottom of the table on goal difference at the expense of Newcastle United.